Shopify/quilt/.github/CONTRIBUTING.md

 The release process currently involves some manual steps to complete.
 Please ping Admin Web Foundations ATC in the `#help-admin-web-foundations` Slack channel when you're ready to merge a new PR into `main`, and we will orchestrate a new release.
 The repo owner can follow [this guide](../documentation/guides/release-and-deploy.md) to create a release.

-**Note** Version numbers in `package.json` files should never be altered manually.
+**Note** Version numbers in `package.json` files and `CHANGELOG.md` files should never be altered manually.
 This will be done via scripts as part of the release process.

 ## External Contributors